LABORA-INF-UFG/paper-DGWCAMK-2024/README.md

-# Optimal Inter-Slices Radio Resource Scheduling for Quality of Service Assurance
+# Stepwise Optimal Inter-Slices Radio Resource Scheduling for Service-Level Agreement Assurance
-Generic simulation of RAN with support for slice scheduling

 Runs with Python 3.7.17, which you can install via [Pyenv](https://github.com/pyenv/pyenv).